Management of clinical trials during the COVID-19 pandemic: Notice to clinical trial sponsors

 The physical site where visits are held may have to be changed.
 This may cause confidentiality issues around the participant’s medical records (electronic health record).

-Trial participants will need to consent to any identifiers leaving the original site and be assured that their confidentiality will be protected.
+Trial participants will need to consent to the transfer of any identifiers from the original site and be assured that their confidentiality will be protected.

 For alternative sites for laboratories, diagnostic imaging, and so on: